-Click on the appropriate tab below to see the Initial Licensing Requirements, Process, Fees, Statutes and Administrative Rules for a Registered Pharmacy Technician.
+Click on the appropriate tab below to see the Initial Licensing Requirements, Process, Fees, Helpful Forms and Links, and Statutes and Administrative Rules for a Registered Pharmacy Technician.

-The following organizations offer programs that are approved Registered Pharmacy Technician Training Programs.
+The following entities offer Board of Pharmacy approved pharmacy technician training programs.
 Below are links to external websites of these approved programs for your reference.
 For questions about navigating the listed websites and the programs that have been accredited or approved by one of the following, please contact the organization directly.

 - Pharmacy technician training programs accredited by the American Society of Health-System Pharmacists.

 - Pharmacy technician training programs at institutions accredited by the Southern Association of Colleges and Schools.